To transfer clips and their corresponding metadata information from Silverstack to Avid Media Composer the following two steps have to be performed:

 2. Thereon select the clips you want to transfer in the wizard that opens up.

-3. In the following you have to select the content of the library to be transferred (see screenshot of options below).
+3. In the following you have to select the ALE export options including: (see screenshot of options below).

 4. The metadata is transferred to the Avid Media Composer via the ALE file and is only there matched with the clips.
 The matching can be performed according to following metadata information: